|Rating:||8.5 / 10|

 As far as downsides go, the magnetic drinking tube clip I love so much attracts grit when hiking in environments with soils high in iron content.
 A minor inconvenience but you will need to wipe down the magnetic clip every so often to remove the grit.
 To limit, this don’t drop the drinking tube into the dirt!

-While there are cheaper water bladders on the market I just love the Ospreys and have used them for the past three years.
+While there are cheaper water bladders on the market I just love the Ospreys and have used them for the past five years.

 Osprey 2-5 Litre LT Hydralics Bladder